 A keeper

-We headed to Vendovi Island, a recent aquisition by the San Juan Preservation Trust, a non profit organization committed to preserving and limiting development in parts of the San Juan Islands.
+We headed to Vendovi Island, a recent acquisition by the San Juan Preservation Trust, a non profit organization committed to preserving and limiting development in parts of the San Juan Islands.
 Its a rather small island of just over 200 acres and once belonged to the Fluke Family (of Fluke Corporation) and was originally developed by John Fluke who until recently was buried on the island.
-His cemetary remains as a memorial.
+His cemetery remains as a memorial.

 The visitation hours are strcitly enforced.